2020 Lekki shooting: Casualties

 In a report on 21 October, Amnesty International stated that at least 12 protesters were killed in what the organization described as "extrajudicial executions".
 A former marketer with Etisalat Telecommunications Company (now 9Mobile) was reported to be one of the casualties.
 Denying this, Lagos State Governor, Babajide Sanwo-Olu, claimed that no one was killed at Lekki and later posted on Twitter that one person died at the hospital as a result of blunt force trauma to the head, and that the connection to the protest was under investigation.
 The Nigerian military denied responsibility for the shooting, tweeting that media reports were "fake news".

 According to witnesses, the military did not allow ambulances to provide aid and removed corpses from the scene of the shooting.

 In testimony during April and May 2021 before the Lagos State Judicial Panel, a witness stated that by her reckoning based in part on video evidence at least 10 people died in the shooting.
 According to Premium Times reporting, they could count five bodies from the videos with many additional injuries.

+On 23 July 2023, Lagos State Governor Babajide Sanwo-Olu approved of the mass burial of 103 protesters who lost their lives during the EndSars incident.